default PATH values doesn't include /usr/local prefix

 The actual question is how much should the software be able to auto-configure itself when its execution environement is unproperly configured.
 I'd rather make the error message in the logs more explicit and more visible to allow concerned people to adapt their own environnement, rather than extending hardcoded minimal and affecting every users.

-#5 Updated by Gonéri Le Bouder over 5 years ago
+#5 Updated by Gonéri Le Bouder almost 6 years ago

 I disagree, there is no way to guess the correct PATH.
 For example, on a Solaris box, the PATH can be very complexe and will strongly depend on the sysadmin (e.g: GNU or Solaris tools).